sebastiantoro06/sebastiantoro06/README.md

 ## Web Developer

-Hey there!
-I'm a self-taught front-end developer with a passion for creating awesome user experiences.
-I love to work with React, GraphQL, TypeScript, and Tailwind CSS to build responsive and visually appealing web applications.
-With 1 year of experience under my belt, I'm eager to continue growing my skills and collaborating with fun and innovative teams.
+Hello!
+I'm a self-taught front-end developer passionate about creating amazing user experiences.
+I specialize in React, GraphQL, TypeScript, and Tailwind CSS for building responsive web apps.
+With 1 year of experience, I'm eager to grow my skills and collaborate with innovative teams.

 - 🌍  I'm based in Melbourne, Australia
 - 📫 How to reach me **sebastiantorourrego@gmail.com**